 Culture is an "integrated system," not a random assortment of quaint customs.
 Ideas, behavioral patterns, and material products are related to one another in cultural traits, and these are linked to each other in broader patterns called "cultural configurations."

-INTEGRATION AND REINTERPRETATION At the highest level of analysis, configurations in a culture are integrated into a broad cultural system.
-(See Figure 2.2.)
-At the center are basic assumptions and value about the world and the behavior patterns most closely associated with them.
-Because they are considered very important, and because they are linked to and underlie a great many other traits, it is often difficult to change them.
+At the highest level of analysis, configurations in a culture are integrated into a broad cultural system.
+At the center are basic assumptions and values about the world and the behavior patterns most closely associated with them.
+Because they are considered very important and because they are linked to and underlie a great many other traits, it is often difficult to change them.
 Marginal traits, those that are only loosely tied to the culture and to which people have little commitment, are more easily changed.
 For example, styles in Western dress change rapidly, but the idea that certain parts of the body must remain covered in public has persisted over long periods of time.

 The concept of integration is crucial to the study of cultural change.
 New customs cannot be plugged into the system or old ones changed without affecting other traits to which they are linked and the system as a whole.
 An illustration of this is the automobile, which has had a profound effect on the organization of American life.
 Today we can only speculate on the ultimate impact of computers and nuclear energy.

 On the other hand, new customs are not left unchanged as they are absorbed by a culture.
 They are selected on the basis of how well they fit the values and beliefs of the culture, and they are modified and reinterpreted to fit its patterns.
 An example of this is the identification, by the blacks in the Catholic countries of the New World, of African deities with the saints of the Church.
 Legba, a West African trickster who wanders around as an old man clad in tatters, reappears as Saint Anthony, patron of the poor.
-Damballa, the West African rainbow-serpent, is reinterpreted as Saint Patrick, who is portrayed with serpents around him.
+Damballa, a West African spirit portrayed as a serpent, is reinterpreted as Saint Patrick, who is portrayed with serpents around him.

-All cultures are changing constantly, some rapidly, some more slowly.
+All cultures are constantly changing, some rapidly, some more slowly.
 New traits are being added, and in time, their impact is felt in other areas of the culture, while other traits are being dropped.
-Change is continual; no culture ever arrives at a state of perfect integration or internal harmony.
-Inconsistencies as well as conflicting and competing life-styles often exist side by side, but so long as minimal integration exists, organized social life is possible.
+Change is continual, and no culture ever arrives at a state of perfect integration or internal harmony.
+Inconsistencies, as well as conflicting and competing lifestyles, often exist side by side, but so long as minimal integration exists, organized social life is possible.

 The final part of our definition of culture is the phrase "characteristic of a society."
 With few exceptions, people live together in groups and societies.
 Processes associated with such bodies and with the interaction of people are referred to as "social."
 Thus, for example, "social organization" refers to the ways in which people in a society structure their relationships.
 But social organizations are learned patterns of thought and behavior and, therefore, part of the culture transmitted from generation to generation.
-In short, culture is the creation of a group of people, and society is the group of people, itself.
+In short, culture is the creation of a group of people while society is the group of people itself.

-It is obvious from these definitions that the boundaries of a particular culture are determined by the boundaries of the society of people who practice it, but this does not really solve the problem of what constitutes a single culture or society.
+It is obvious from these definitions that the boundaries of a particular culture are determined by the boundaries of the society of people who practice it.
+However, that does not really answer the question of what constitutes a single culture or society.
 In the parts of the world first studied by anthropologists, the people were divided into more or less autonomous tribes, each having a single culture and language.
-Although these were rarely completely isolated, they could for most purposes be treated as distinct societies.
+Although these were rarely completely isolated, they could, for most purposes, be treated as distinct societies.

 In more complex peasant and urban areas of the world that are of interest to many contemporary anthropologists, there are generally no clear boundaries distinguishing relatively self-contained bodies of people who share a single culture.
 In such cases, the analyst must modify his use of the words "society" and "culture."
 Thus, he may speak of "American society," or "urban society," of the "culture of the elite," of the "culture of poverty."

-In their study of various cultures, anthropologists have become aware of the profound differences among them.
-Not only are there differences in behavior and material culture (encompassing foods, eating patterns, houses, dress and language) and in beliefs and values (such as religious, political and social views), but also in the ways people perceive and organize their worlds.
+In their study of various cultures, anthropologists have become aware of their profound differences.
+Not only are there differences in behavior and material culture (encompassing foods, eating patterns, houses, dress, and language) and in beliefs and values (such as religious, political, and social views), but also in the ways people perceive and organize their worlds.
 Edward Sapir (1884 1939) pointed out that people do not simply live in the same world with different labels attached but in different worlds.